 Racism, Trauma, and What’s Next

-YWCA Tri-County Area presents this Racism, Trauma, and What’s Next series through three mediums: webinars, book studies, and movie analysis.
-Through these forms of issue education it is our goal to host courageous conversations about racism and inequality present in the many facets of our culture and society.
+YWCA Tri-County Area presents this Racism, Trauma, and What’s Next with our focus to issue education with our goal to host courageous conversations about racism and inequality present in the many facets of our culture and society.

 Many have said that we need to have a conversation about racism and inequality.
 We agree that it is always important to have deep and constructive conversations and discussions about race and racism, and then we must turn our talk into action.